A note on generalized tensor CUR approximation for tensor pairs and tensor triplets based on the tubal product: Preliminaries

 \section{Preliminaries}

-Before presenting the main materials, we first introduce the basic notations and definitions.
+Prior to introducing the main materials, we will first outline the fundamental notations and definitions.
 An underlined bold capital case letter, a bold capital case letter, and a bold lower case letter are used to represent a tensor, a matrix, and a vector, respectively.
 For a third-order tensor $\underline{\X},$ we call the slices $\underline{\X}(:,:,k),\,\underline{\X}(:,j,:),\,\underline{\X}(i,:,:)$ frontal, lateral, and horizontal slices.
 For simplicity, sometimes for a frontal slice $\cX(:,:,i)$, we use the notation $\cX_i$.
 For a third-order tensor $\cX,$ the fiber $\underline{\X}(i,j,:)$ is called a tube. {The matrix's component-wise complex conjugate is denoted by the symbol ``conj''.} To indicate a subset of a matrix or tensor, we use the MATLAB notations.
-For instance, for a given data matrix $\X$, by $\X(:,\mathcal{J})$ and $\X(\mathcal{I},:)$ we mean two matrices sampling a part of the rows and columns of the matrix $\X$, respectively, where $\mathcal{I}\subset\{1,2,\ldots,I_2\}$ and $\mathcal{J}\subset\{1,2,\ldots,I_1\}$.
-We need to present Definitions 1-5 to introduce the tensor SVD (t-SVD) model.
+For instance, for a given data matrix $\X$, by $\X(:,\mathcal{J})$ and $\X(\mathcal{I},:)$ we mean two matrices sampling a part of the rows and columns of the matrix $\X$, respectively, where $\mathcal{I}\subset\{1,2,\ldots,I_2\}$ and $\mathcal{J}\subset\{1,2,\ldots,I_1\}$. {For example, let